 Prof Sue Heath - Research

 Sue also has longstanding interests in research methodology and the sociology of education.
 In relation to the former, she is particularly interested in research ethics and the methodological challenges of researching youth.
+Reflecting these interests, she is a member of the International Advisory Board and Ethics Sub-Committee of the EU FP7 'MYPLACE' project (Memory, Youth, Political Legacy And Civic Engagement).
 In relation to the latter, Sue's interests have included gender and education, the pre-university gap year, and widening participation in higher education.